Why You Should Use Japanese Translation in Toronto

 Looking for a Japanese business to partner with in Toronto?
 Here are some examples of Japanese organizations with successful presences in these cities.

-- Popular Japanese clothing brand UNIQLO opened its Toronto location in 2016, following with a Vancouver storefront in Fall 2018.
-UNIQLO Canada also launched e-commerce for Canada in 2018.
+- Popular Japanese clothing brand UNIQLO opened its Toronto location in 2016, followed by a Vancouver storefront in Fall 2018.
+UNIQLO Canada also launched e-commerce in Canada in 2018.

 - Convenience store?
 Lifestyle brand?
 New face of the low-cost variety shop?
 Yes, to all of this.
 Oomomo, meaning “big peach,” is headquartered in Ontario and is making significant inroads in the home goods and consumables market.